If you work for a nonprofit organization you are probably already very good at producing amazing work with minimal resources and no budget.

 Social media sites like Facebook, Twitter, and LinkedIn allow charities to connect with communities of people who care about the same cause.

-E-newsletters are another a fantastic marketing tool, allowing you to contact your supporters directly with curated content.
-Mailchimp, for instance, offers beautiful newsletter templates for free.
+E-newsletters are another fantastic marketing tool, allowing you to contact your supporters directly with curated content.
+MailChimp, for instance, offers beautiful newsletter templates for free.

 Struggling to get newsletter sign-ups?
 Create a lead magnet!
 Offer fun and useful bonus content, like an infographic or your latest white paper, in exchange for contact details.